 Brandon Agosto

-Brandon Agosto specializes in the early art history and archaeology of what is today Latin America.
+Brandon Agosto specializes in the early art history and archaeology of Mesoamerica.
 For his MA thesis, Brandon conducted an iconographic and epigraphic study of a Maya ceramic vessel, illustrating a war scene that took place between 603–811 CE and manufactured in the Mexican state of Chiapas.
-He is now particularly interested in Mesoamerican intercultural exchange and an intermedial study of portable objects, monumental sculpture, and wall paintings of the Late Formative and Early Classic periods.
+His dissertation considers mural painting from the ninth through twelfth centuries in the Gulf Coast of Veracruz.

-Brandon has assisted with exhibitions at the Metropolitan Museum of Art, Museum of Fine Arts, Boston, Yale University Art Gallery, and Yale Peabody Museum of Natural History.
-He is also a trained field archaeologist and has completed projects in Peru, Guatemala, and Miami.
-In 2022 and 2023, Brandon was awarded FLAS Fellowships by Duke and Columbia University to study Yucatec Maya with the University of North Carolina, Chapel Hill.
-He received his MA in Archaeological Studies from Yale University in 2017 and a BA in Anthropology (summa cum laude) from Florida International University in 2014.
+Brandon assisted with the Lives of the Gods: Divinity in Maya Art exhibition at the Metropolitan Museum of Art.
+He has also completed exhibition and collections research with Columbia University Art Properties, the Museum of Fine Arts, Boston, Yale University Art Gallery, and Yale Peabody Museum of Natural History.
+He is a trained field archaeologist and has completed projects in Mexico, Guatemala, Peru, and Miami.
+Brandon has been awarded FLAS fellowships by Duke University and Columbia to study Yucatec Maya.
+His research has also been supported by the Provost’s Office at Columbia and Robert Stigler Fund for Archaeological Fieldwork.
+He received his MA in Archaeological Studies from Yale University in 2017 and a BA in Anthropology from Florida International University in 2014.